halfwit/halfwit.github.io/README.md

 ## Hello!

-I'm halfwit!
+I'm halfwit.
 I'm a dad, first and foremost, but also I'm a neurodivergent, celiac, lgbtq+ ally (with a penchant for over-explaining.
 The following page is a treatise to just that).
 I am fascinated with emerging technology, both for the societal implications, and my curiosity.
 I strive to learn what I am able to in any fundamental field, leveraging my growing base of knowledge to create unique solutions to hard problems.

 I am currently working as a full-stack developer, specializing in Laravel/NodeJS, but I don't limit myself to any given technology.